Operational quantum theory without predefined time: Results

-In introducing this framework, we defined the descriptions of operations and wires assuming the transformation of time reversal.
-However, the idea is to regard this as reverse engineering.
-What we are proposing is that quantum theory is described by the general formalism above, where the content of each box is represented by a set of positive semidefinite operators and each wire is described by some entangled pure state $|\Phi\rangle\langle\Phi|$. \textit{A priori}, the states of the wires can be any, and which specific states they are is a feature of the mechanics that we find out to govern the physics around us.
+Although we defined the descriptions of operations and wires assuming the transformation of time reversal, this should be regarded as reverse engineering.
+What we propose is that quantum theory is described by the general formalism above, where the content of each box is represented by a set of positive semidefinite operators and each wire is described by some entangled pure state $|\Phi\rangle\langle\Phi|$. \textit{A priori}, the states of the wires can be any, and which specific states they are is a feature of the mechanics that we find out to govern the physics around us.
 Thus, time reversal should be understood as determined by the states of the wires, rather than the other way around.
 (The entangled state of a wire can be assumed to have a maximal Schmidt rank, since if it does not, we can redefine the dimension of the systems on both ends of the wire.)
-Even though time reversal as understood at present is described by a unitary $S$ (corresponding to maximally entangled states of the wires), we will leave open the possibility for arbitrary $S$, since we do not have a reason to discard it.
+Even though time reversal as understood at present is described by a unitary $S$ (corresponding to maximally entangled states of the wires), we will leave open the possibility for arbitrary $S$, since nothing in the theory gives reasons to discard it.

-\section{Circuits with cycles and the process operator}
+\subsection{Circuits with cycles and the process operator}

-The form of Eq.~\eqref{Wcircuit} allows us to treat the information about the wiring between boxes separately from the information about the content of the boxes, which opens up different possibilities for generalization.
-In particular, it allows us to immediately extend the framework to circuits that involve cycles, such as the one in Fig.~\ref{loop}.
+The form of Eq.~\eqref{Wcircuit} treats the information about the wiring between boxes separately from the information about the content of the boxes.
+This allows us to extend the framework to circuits that involve cycles, such as the one in Fig.~\ref{loop}.
 We simply define the same formula \eqref{Wcircuit} to provide the probabilities in such cases too, with $W$ encoding the corresponding wiring.
-This rule is in agreement with a model of quantum theory in the presence of closed time-like curves (CTCs) \cite{HorMald, GotPre, Bennett2, Svetlichny, Lloyd, Bennett1, CTC, daSilva, GCH} which has become known as post-selected CTCs, as it can be simulated by post-selection (see for comparison the model of Deutsch \cite{Deutsch}).
+This rule is in agreement with a model of quantum theory in the presence of closed time-like curves (CTCs) \cite{Hartle, HorMald, GotPre, Bennett2, Svetlichny, Lloyd, Bennett1, CTC, daSilva, GCH} which has become known as post-selected CTCs, since it can be simulated by post-selection.